Travel guide

 Unlimited data or by GB: what suits you

 Practical rule: first book a modest plan.
-Almost all eSIMs allow you to top up on the go if you run out, and it's cheaper to top up than to overpay "just in case."
+Almost all eSIMs allow you to top up on the go if you run short, and it's cheaper to top up than to overpay "just in case."

-Mistakes when choosing an eSIM (and how to avoid them)
+Mistakes to avoid when choosing an eSIM

 Frequently asked questions